moq-wg/moq-transport/draft-ietf-moq-transport.md

 When a subscriber receives the GOAWAY message, it starts of the process of connecting to a new relay and sending the SUBSCRIBE requests for all active subscriptions to the new relay.
-The new relay will send a response to the subscribes and once this has happened, the subscription to the old relay can be stopped with an UNSUBSCRIBE.
+The new relay will send a response to the subscribes and if they are successful, the subscriptions to the old relay can be stopped with an UNSUBSCRIBE.